weissi1994/nix/README.md

 8. Commit and push
 9. Run `install-system <NEW_HOST>`

+---

+planned:

+- netboot into minmal config accessibele by root via ssh
+- deploy with deploy-rs
+- kepp up2date with polling from client via autoupdate service

 ## Things to consider when forking or copying stuff

 1. Change referenced ssh-keys in (grep for `cardno:13 338 635`):